-Class A8 consists of EFH Non-Qualified Benefit Claims, which consist of any Claim against the EFH Debtors derived from or based upon either: (a) a non-contributory, non-qualified pension plan that provides retirement benefits to participants whose tax-qualified pension benefits are limited due to restrictions under the IRC and/or deferrals to other benefit programs; and/or (b) a contributory, non-qualified defined contribution plan that permits participants to voluntarily defer a portion of their base salary and/or annual incentive plan bonuses.
+Class A8 consists of EFH Non-Qualified Benefit Claims, which consist of any Claim against the EFH Debtors derived from or based upon either: (a) a non-contributory, non-qualified pension plan that provides retirement benefits to participants whose tax qualified pension benefits are limited due to restrictions under the IRC and/or deferrals to other benefit programs; and/or (b) a contributory, non-qualified defined contribution plan that permits participants to voluntarily defer a portion of their base salary and/or annual incentive plan bonuses.

-Except to the extent that a Holder of an Allowed Claim in Class A8 agrees to a less favorable treatment of its Allowed Claim, in full and final satisfaction, settlement, release, and discharge of and in exchange for each Allowed Claim in Class A8, each such Holder shall receive, up to the Allowed amount of its Claim, either: (a) in the Merger Scenario, payment in full in Cash or other treatment rendering such Claim Unimpaired; or (b) in the Standalone Scenario, its Pro Rata share of, with all other EFH Corp.
-Claims, 50% of the EFH Creditor Recovery Pool.
+Except to the extent that a Holder of an Allowed Claim in Class A8 agrees to a less favorable treatment of its Allowed Claim, in full and final satisfaction, settlement, release, and discharge of and in exchange for each Allowed Claim in Class A8, each such Holder shall receive, up to the Allowed amount of its Claim: (i) its Pro Rata share (calculated based on the aggregate amount of EFH Corp.
+Claims) of the EFH Creditor Recovery Pool; and (ii) if the Class A8 Claims constitute EFH Beneficiary Claims, and solely to the extent of any portion of its Allowed Claim that is not paid in full pursuant to the preceding clause, its Pro Rata share of up to \$30 million on account of the TCEH Settlement Claim Turnover Distributions, if any.

-Class A8 is IUnimparised under the Plan.
-Therefore, Holders of Allowed Claims in Class A8 are conclusively deemed to have accepted the Plan pursuant to section 1126(f) of the Bankruptcy Code.
-Therefore, such Holders are not entitled to vote to accept or reject the Plan.
+Class A8 is Impaired under the Plan.
+Holders of Allowed Claims in Class A8 are entitled to vote to accept or reject the Plan; provided, however, that Class A8 must vote consistent with the Voting Indication to receive distributions, if any.